 Terms and Conditions for Co-operative Education were developed to comply with FOIPOP (Freedom of Information and Protection of Privacy).
 Terms and Conditions are an agreement by you to participate fully in the co-op process.

 Co-operative education tuition fees are due on the last day, of the second month of each co-op work term.
-The deadline for summer 2021 co-op students is Friday, June 30, 2021.
+The deadline for winter 2022 co-op students is Monday, February 28, 2022.

 The tuition assessment schedule applies to students who withdraw from the co-operative education program.
 There would be no change to the current assessment of tuition fees for students who honour their commitment to the co-op program.
 Tuition Assessment Schedule» (.pdf).